flowroute/flowroute-sdk-v3-python/README.md

 mobile_number = "YOUR_MOBILE_NUMBER"
 ```
 #### Instantiate API Client and Controllers
 Next, instantiate the API Client and its controllers.
+In the example below, we are only instantiating the necessary controllers for the Numbers,Messages, and Routes resources.
+The E911 and CNAM demo files come with their own set of required controllers to interact with the associated methods for E911 and CNAM record management.

 ```python
 # Instantiate API client and create controllers for Numbers, Messages, and Routes